hsuanchih/Scribbles/iOS-OSX/Event-Handling-And-Responder-Chain.md

 # Event-Handling & Responders
 ---

-We know that when we add a `button` to a `view controller` or a `view` and wire up a target-action, our action method ends up getting called when the user taps on the button.
+We know that when we add a [button](https://developer.apple.com/documentation/uikit/uibutton) to a [view controller](https://developer.apple.com/documentation/uikit/uiviewcontroller)'s [view](https://developer.apple.com/documentation/uikit/uiviewcontroller/1621460-view) or some [view](https://developer.apple.com/documentation/uikit/uiview) and wire up a [target-action](https://developer.apple.com/library/archive/documentation/General/Conceptual/Devpedia-CocoaApp/TargetAction.html#//apple_ref/doc/uid/TP40009071-CH3), our action method ends up getting called when the user taps on the button.

 We're going into detail about how all of this happens.